-You see, most people don’t just see an ad, click it and buy the thing all in one go (advertising would be WAY easier if that were the case).
+The thing is, most people don’t just see an ad, click on it, and buy the thing all in one go (advertising would be WAY easier if that were the case).
 Making the decision to buy a product or service is actually a multi-step process.

 Those steps (usually) are:

-How long it takes a person to go through this process (the Customer Journey) will vary depending on what you sell, how much it costs and the level of commitment required.
+How long it takes a person to go through the Customer Journey process will vary depending on what you sell, how much it costs, and the level of commitment required.

-This is why I typically use a combination of Display, Search and Remarketing Ads to reach the right people at the right time and help guide them through that Customer Journey.
+This is why I typically use a combination of Display, Search, and Retargeting Ads to reach the right people at the right time and help guide them through that Customer Journey.